menglongguo/website/_projects/TRIHand.md

 <div class="stlwv2-model" data-model-url="/website/assets/models/TRIHand2.STL"></div>

-The tendon routing was quite complicated to design, especially for the thumb that have 3 dof with an abduction joint not in plane as the distal and proximal phalange.
+The tendon routing was quite intricate to design, especially for the thumb that have 3 dof with an abduction joint not in plane as the distal and proximal phalange.
 The pictures below show the 2 pair of wires in the thumb.
 The red and green wires are the pair for the distal phalange that has to travel through the abduction joint and proximal phalange.
 The light red and light green wires are the pair for the proximal phalange that only has to travel through the abduction joint.